Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Early Labour

-Early labour is the initial phase that can last hours, days or even weeks, in the case of prodromal labour.
-This early stage of labor can be difficult for a first-time mom to detect.
-It is characterized by excitement and for some women, the nesting instinct kicks in and you feel the urge to clean and prepare your surroundings for the new baby.
+Early labour is the initial phase that can last hours, days, or even weeks, in the event of prodromal labour.
+This early stage of labor can be difficult for a first-time mother to detect.
+It is characterized by excitement and for some women, the nesting instinct with the urge to clean and prepare for the new baby.
 In this phase it's important to stay active.
 Try not to dwell on each contraction and refrain from even timing them if they are easily ignored and do not interfere with your daily routine.
-Simply acknowledge them and move on with your typical activities.
+Simply acknowledge them and move on with typical activities.
 One of the best tips for natural childbirth in a hospital is to stay home as long as possible.

 Early labor is usually the most fun and exciting.
 You may wonder if this is really “it”.
 Other women sleep through these light contractions or go about their day without really noticing a difference.